🧬

 Unique facts and fascinating details

-• The breed is considered the 'gentle giant' of the French herding dogs.
+• They are considered the largest of the French sheepdogs.

 Frequently Asked Questions